 What is the federal retirement age calculation, and how to understand it?

 As we indicated above, the minimum retirement age for a federal employee abides by the Federal Employees Retirement System (FERS).

 The retirement calculation in this system is based on a fairly common rule when it comes to computing how a person can retire: it is what is called the Rule of 80.
-According to this formula, the combined 80 years must be reached when age and federal service rendered is added: it is then when can realize retirement.
+According to this formula, the combined 80 years must be reached when age and federal service rendered is added: it is then when you can realize retirement.

 For example, we could say that a person who starts working in Federal service at age 25 and works 28 years until age 53 has already reached the Rule of 80 (in fact, the sum of 53 + 28 would result in 81).
 However, here comes into play the application for minimum retirement age.
 If you applied the minimum retirement age rule at age 57, you would still have four years of work remaining.
-He would have slightly less since time fractions are counted.
+You would have slightly less since time fractions are counted.

 Suppose an employee wishes to retire as soon as he/she becomes eligible.
 In that case, the system allows for six more years of contributions on his/her part and the waiver of six years of annuity payments: they would have to wait until the minimum retirement age is reached.